LucySVenutiWinter/Deep-Q-Network/readme.md

 | Fully connected | 18x13x64 = 14976 |  |  |  |  | 512 |
 | Leaky ReLU | | | | | | |
 | Fully connected | 512 |  |  |  |  | 3 |

-The game provides ammo counts and health as elements of the state, but I chose not to provide these as inputs to the network.
-The scenario the agent learned provides infinite ammunition, and as the agent has no way of restoring health, the advantage from including it would likely be marginal (though it is possible that it might be useful to give negative rewards when health decreases, to give the agent a better chance of learning to use melee monsters as shields against fireballs).

 ### Target network